Towards an improved understanding of $\eta \to \gamma^* \gamma^*$: Introduction

-In Ref.~\cite{gam*gam} the isovector contribution of the single off-shell form factor $F_{\eta\gamma^*\gamma}(Q^2) \equiv F_{\eta\gamma^*\gamma^*}(Q^2,0)$ was calculated for virtualities $Q^2\ll 1\GeV^2$ from data on $\eta\to\pi\pi\gamma$ and the pion vector form factor via a dispersion integral.
-This was done with the help of a convenient parametrization of the corresponding $\pi\pi$ invariant-mass distribution derived in Ref.~\cite{Stollenwerk}, see also~\cite{WASAeta2pipiga}.
-In particular, it was demonstrated that when the high-statistics data of Ref.~\cite{KLOE_2013} was used to fix the $\eta\to\pi\pi\gamma$ input, this procedure leads to a determination of $F_{\eta\gamma^*\gamma^*}(Q^2,0)$ with an accuracy higher than that of the most recent direct measurement~\cite{Mainz2013}.
+In Ref.~\cite{Hanhart:2013vba} the isovector contribution of the singly-virtual form factor $F_{\eta\gamma^*\gamma}(q^2) \equiv F_{\eta\gamma^*\gamma^*}(q^2,0)$ was calculated for virtualities $q^2\ll 1\GeV^2$ from data on $\eta\to\pi^+\pi^-\gamma$ and the pion vector form factor via a dispersion integral.
+This was done with the help of a convenient parameterization of the corresponding $\pi\pi$ invariant-mass distribution derived in Ref.~\cite{Stollenwerk:2011zz}, see also Ref.~\cite{Adlarson:2011xb}.
+In particular, it was demonstrated that when the high-statistics data of Ref.~\cite{Babusci:2012ft} were used to fix the $\eta\to\pi^+\pi^-\gamma$ input, this procedure leads to a determination of $F_{\eta\gamma^*\gamma}(q^2)$ with an accuracy higher than that of the most recent direct measurements~\cite{Arnaldi:2009aa,Aguar-Bartolome:2013vpw,Arnaldi:2016pzu,Adlarson:2016hpp}.
 Especially this is the case since the isoscalar contribution is negligibly small.

-\bsp In this article, the program to pin down the $\eta$ transition form factors with high accuracy will be extended to the double off-shell form factor $F_{\eta\gamma^*\gamma^*}(Q_1^2,Q_2^2)$ in the kinematic regime $Q_1^2\ll 1\GeV^2$ and $Q_2^2>1\GeV^2$.
-The analysis is based on input from the reaction $e^+e^-\to\eta\pi^+\pi^-$, see Fig.~\ref{fig:epem_pipieta}, which plays a very similar role to data on $e^+e^-\to3\pi$ for the $\pi^0$ transition form factor~\cite{Hoferichter:2014vra}.
-The method provides access to the double off-shell form factor in a kinematic regime where it is yet unknown.
+In this article, the program to pin down the $\eta$ transition form factor with high accuracy will be extended to the doubly-virtual form factor $F_{\eta\gamma^*\gamma^*}(q^2,k^2)$ in the kinematic regime $q^2\ll 1\GeV^2$ and $k^2>1\GeV^2$.
+The analysis is based on input from the reaction $e^+e^-\to\eta\pi^+\pi^-$, see Fig.~\ref{fig:epem_pipieta}, which plays a very similar role to data on $e^+e^-\to3\pi$ for the $\pi^0$ transition form factor~\cite{Hoferichter:2014vra,Hoferichter:2018dmo,Hoferichter:2018kwz}.
+The method provides access to the doubly-virtual form factor in a kinematic regime where it is yet unknown.
 In particular it allows for a test whether the factorization ansatz